-In connection with the Quarterly Report of Kinnate Biopharma Inc. (the "Company") on Form 10-Q for the period ended June 30, 2022 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that:
+In connection with the Quarterly Report of Kinnate Biopharma Inc. (the "Company") on Form 10-Q for the period ended March 31, 2023 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that:

-- (1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+(1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and

-Date: August 11, 2022
+(2) The information contained in the F Report fairly presents in all material respects the financial condition and d results of operations of the Company 14 THE IIIIOIIIIauoii Containeu iii the r VEDOIT TUILLY DIESCHIS .
+111 a11 111ate11a1 1e3Dects. uie iiiaiiciai conunuui an ia resuits of operations or the Company

-By: /s/ Neha Krishnamohan
+Date: May 11, 2023 By: /s/ Neha Krishnamohan

-Neha Krishnamohan Chief Financial Officer and Executive Vice President, Corporate Development

-(Principal Financial and Accounting Officer)
+Neha Krishnamohan Chief Financial Officer and Executive Vice President, Corporate Development (Principal Financial and Accounting Officer)